oddstream/cj/README.md

 ## Types of note taking

+So, take a breath and look at the landscape.
+There are, amongst other approaches:

 1. [Commonplace books](https://en.wikipedia.org/wiki/Commonplace_book) Leonardo da Vinci kept all of his notes in one big book.
 If he liked something he put it down.
 This is known as a commonplace book, and it is about how detailed your note-taking system should be unless you plan on thinking more elaborately than Leonardo da Vinci.
 2. [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) or a card file: small items of information stored on paper slips or cards that may be linked to each other through subject headings or other metadata such as numbers and tags.
 3. [Incremental notes](https://thesephist.com/posts/inc/) are like a diary, but for notes: start a new page every day and fill it with what you're doing, not doing, or reading, or whatever.

-The aim here is to make something that explicitly covers commonplace books and incremental notes, and enable the functionality of zettelkasten using hashtags.
+The aim here is to make something that explicitly covers commonplace books and incremental notes, and enable a little of the functionality of zettelkasten using hashtags.
 After playing around with some designs for a while, I thought it might work to split commonplace books and incremental notes into two similar apps, so that they can be run side-by-side, so text can be cut and pasted between them.

 ## com